TubercularOx/darkhaunter/Geekery/tarquin.md

 Short of labeling it outright, it’s hard to imagine what a clearer depiction of Ballista Throw would look like.
 And labeling it outright isn’t something Rich can do in this format without implying it’s going to be a plot point.

-Because of the way classes work in D\&D, seeing Tarquin use one Maneuver makes me want to look at whether any of his other actions might be as well.
+Because of the way classes work in D&D, seeing Tarquin use one Maneuver makes me want to look at whether any of his other actions might be as well.

 ### Counter Charge